uBBeterDS/bank-marketing-prediction/README.md

 ## 📂 Repository Structure

 bank-marketing-prediction/
-├── data/ # All project data
-├── eda.ipynb # Exploratory Data Analysis
+├── data.txt # link to the data for the project.
+Note: after downloading the data move it to the folder 'data' ├── eda.ipynb # Exploratory Data Analysis
 ├── clusterization.ipynb # Customer Segmentation
 ├── modeling.ipynb # Predictive Modeling